esadler44/Battleship/README.md

 Battleship
 ==========

-This repository holds all of the necessary files to use my battleship game
+This repository holds all of the necessary files needed to use my battleship game.